 Hoffpauir is a 2001 graduate of the University of Southern Mississippi where he earned a master’s degree in coaching and sports administration.
 He and his wife, Khara, have two children Zach and Zoey.

 Associate Head Coach

-Lindsey is entering his fifth season as assistant coach at Pearl River Community College.
+Lindsey is entering his sixth season as assistant coach at Pearl River Community College.
 His duties include working with Wildcat pitchers, recruiting, and academics.
-During Lindsey’s four seasons at PRCC, he has seen 15 pitchers further their careers to the likes of Ole Miss, Southern Miss, Louisiana-Lafayette, Southeastern Louisiana, Nicholls State, Eastern Kentucky, Alcorn State, Delta State, West Alabama, Belhaven, and Mississippi College.
-During his tenure, five Wildcat pitchers have been selected in the MLB Draft (7th, 18th, and 26th rounds).
+During Lindsey’s five seasons at PRCC, he has seen 18 pitchers further their careers to the likes of LSU, Ole Miss, Southern Miss, Louisiana-Lafayette, Southeastern Louisiana, Nicholls State, Eastern Kentucky, Alcorn State, Delta State, West Alabama, Belhaven, and Mississippi College.
+During his tenure, five Wildcat pitchers have been selected in the MLB Draft (4th, 7th, 18th, 26th, and 36th rounds).

-While at PRCC, Lindsey was a standout right hander for the 2007 and 2008 Pearl River squads leading the Wildcats to a MACJC South Division title and MACJC State and NJCAA Regional Runner-ups.
+While at PRCC, Lindsey was a standout right hander for the 2007 and 2008 Pearl River squads leading the Wildcats to a MACJC South Division title and MACJC State and NJCAA Region XXIII Runner-ups.
 After posting an 11-1 record and a 1.80 earned run average, he was named 1st Team NJCAA All-American and Region XXIII Pitcher of the Year as a sophomore.
 Besides his All-American accolades, Lindsey was also the NJCAA National Division II strikeout leader his sophomore season.
 During his career at Pearl River CC, Lindsey set a career record for wins (19) and a single season record in strikeouts (106).